Guidance on recording and storing information (source: NSPCC)

 There is no one perfect place to store information.
 Microsoft Office 365, Dropbox and Google Drive are safe platforms to report and save records, but only if you all know how to use and access them securely.
 If you are not comfortable in using computers, it may be safer to receive reports by phone call, and keep written records in a locked drawer of your house or office.
 The most important thing is that they are kept confidential and locked by either password or key.

-You can view the powerpoint slides from our most recent workshop here.
+You can view the powerpoint slides from our training for Safeguarding Leads:

 We recommend that your Safeguarding team deliver a basic workshop with volunteers who will work directly with the family.
 It's important that you go through your policy and procedures together, to give them the opportunity to clarify and understand.
-It is also imporant to that they know how to recognise and report any safeguarding concerns.
+It is also important to that they know how to recognise and report any safeguarding concerns.
 This will also be a good chance to discuss the importance of setting boundaries between volunteers and family members.
+If Citizens UK are your Lead Sponsor, we can co-design and deliver this with you.

 If you would like any support, resources, or guidance in this, contact [email protected]